yochiyochirb/vimrc/README.md

 For more information, visit https://github.com/Shougo/unite-outline or `:help unite-outline`.

+### unite-turnip

+If you use [Turnip](https://github.com/jnicklas/turnip), unite-turnip will help you.

+Type `:Unite turnip` to list existing turnip steps.

+For more information, visit https://github.com/mtsmfm/unite-turnip .

 ### Denite.nvim

 Denite.nvim is to unite all interfaces for NeoVim/Vim.
 Maybe Unite will be replaced with Denite in near future